Law Career Guide: Salary and Degree Info

 Law, in the U.S., is a professional academic field and is equivalent to a graduate degree.
 Law schools in the country require applicants to hold a Bachelor’s degree or equivalent from an accredited college or university.

-Through this method, Law students are trained to analyze and present their arguments on various legal issues by using debate as to the main form of academic discussion.
-It is an active learning process that professors To this day, Law professors consider the method to be the best tool for preparing skilled, critical, and ethical legal professionals.
+Through this method, Law students are trained to analyze and present their arguments on various legal issues using debate as the main form of academic discussion.
+Professors use this method as an active learning process.
+To this day, law professors consider it the best tool for preparing skilled, critical, and ethical legal professionals.

 The American Bar Association (ABA) is the voluntary association of both lawyers and students that oversees the legal profession across jurisdictions.
 After years of studying Law, J.D. degree holders need to take and pass the Bar exam to become full-fledged lawyers and practice Law.